BackupTheBerlios/murrix-svn/trunk/3dparty/xajax/README.txt

 4. Documentation

-Detailed documentation for xajax is forthcoming and will be made available on our wiki.
-In the meantime, the best way to learn the ins and outs of xajax is to read the inline documentation in the PHP include files themselves and look at the code for the examples and tests.
+Detailed documentation for the xajax PHP classes is available on our wiki (URL listed above in section 2), and more in on the way (particularly in regards to the Javascript component of xajax).
+Another good way of learning xajax is to look at the code for the examples and tests.
 If you need any help, pop in the forums and ask for assistance (and the more specific your questions are, the better the answers will be).